s-fuerst/Vahana.jl/docs/src/definition.md

 modify the simulation state during the transition function are generated.
 See [Performance Tuning](./performance.md) for details.

+The `ModelTypes` instance can subsequently be utilized to construct the model.
+This involves that optimized methods are generated, enabling access or modification of the simulation state during the execution of the transition function.
+For comprehensive details regarding this process, please refer to the [Performance Tuning](./performance.md) documentation.

 !!! tip

 	As [`create_model`](@ref) adds new methods, it increments the